Kim Yong-ju: Biography

-Kim Yong-ju completely disappeared from the limelight until 1993, when he was called back to Pyongyang by Kim Il-sung to serve as one of North Korea's vice presidents, a ceremonial position with no real power.
+Kim Yong-ju disappeared from the limelight until 1993, when he was recalled to Pyongyang by Kim Il Sung to serve as one of North Korea's vice presidents, a ceremonial position with no real power.
 Kim Yong-ju was appointed Honorary Vice-President of the Presidium of the Supreme People's Assembly in 1998.
-In 2012, he was awarded the Order of Kim Jong-il.
-He was also a recipient of the Order of Kim Il-sung and the title Hero of the Republic.
+In 2012, he was awarded the Order of Kim Jong Il.
+He was also a recipient of the Order of Kim Il Sung and the title Hero of the Republic.
 His death in Pyongyang at age 101 was announced by state media on 15 December 2021.